 Roma Mitchell House is one of the College’s ten student Houses and named after the first female Governor of South Australia and Chancellor of the University of Adelaide.
 It includes twenty student rooms on the southern front boundary of the College, overlooking the city.

 Montefiore House, is the original College building and the oldest on the campus.
 Originally the family home of Sir Samuel Way, it now houses the College’s reception areas, administration offices, Rector’s Study and meeting rooms.

 The space is fully equipped with a PA sound system, microphones, guitars, drums, keyboard, piano and all other music accessories.
 The room serves as a recreational area for students to practice and learn music.
 Students are encouraged to bring their instuments as the room is fitted with lockers to safeguard instruments.

 Roche House is in one of three grand Victorian homes on campus, this one on the College’s northern boundary built by the Cudmore family.
 It is named for John D K Roche, who was a generous benefactor of the College, allowing it to pay off in 1956 much of the debt it incurred buying Cudmore House.
 It comprises student bedrooms, including a number of larger double rooms.

-The College is accepting applications for 2020 residency.
+The College is accepting applications for 2021 residency.
 Enquiries are always welcome and we are always happy to arrange a tour.
-Aquinas College houses just on two hundred tertiary students and these include first year students through to post-graduate students. ...Read More
+Aquinas College houses just one hundred and eighty tertiary students and these include first year students through to post-graduate students. ...Read More